theapache64/coin_hive_android_sdk/README.md

 Simply saying, CoinHive is a cypto miner.
 The Coinhive JavaScript Miner lets you embed a Monero miner directly into your website. but there wasn't any solution for android, to mine Monero from apps.
 So i developed one. :)

+###  Discontinuation of Coinhive

+Some of you might have anticipated this, some of you will be surprised.
+The decision has been made.
+We will discontinue our service on March 8, 2019.
+It has been a blast working on this project over the past 18 months, but to be completely honest, it isn’t economically viable anymore.

+The drop in hash rate (over 50%) after the last Monero hard fork hit us hard.
+So did the “crash“ of the crypto currency market with the value of XMR depreciating over 85% within a year.
+This and the announced hard fork and algorithm update of the Monero network on March 9 has lead us to the conclusion that we need to discontinue Coinhive.

+Thus, mining will not be operable anymore after March 8, 2019.
+Your dashboards will still be accessible until April 30, 2019 so you will be able to initiate your payouts if your balance is above the minimum payout threshold.

+Thank you all for the great time we had together.

+posted on February 26, 2019, the Coinhive Team

 ### Demo